yadakhov/torelay/README.md

 ```

 ## The web server user 'www-data' needs sudo
 This may weaken your security.
-A good idea is to run your webserver as another other than www-data
+A good idea is to run your webserver as another user other than www-data
 ```
 sudo visudo
 # Add the following end of file: